-- A devastating 7 day war (humans will be living for around 10 years as a lifespan during this time frame) will have to occurred first
+- A devastating 7-day war (humans will be living for around 10 years as a lifespan during this period) will have to occur first

-- Humans will starting living longer and longer, and then start decreasing again until they are living for about 80,000 years as a lifespan (we are not even close to this yet)
+- Humans will start living longer and longer, and then start decreasing again until they are living for about 80,000 years as a lifespan (we are not even close to this yet)

 - This is when Maitreya will be in our world (it is said he resides in “Tushita heaven” until this time).
 Maitreya will be a Buddha just like Shakyamuni (teachings, beliefs, way of life, etc.).
-This is an important point…as none who have claimed (or been associated with) Maitreya have done this.
+This is a crucial point…as none who have claimed (or been associated with) Maitreya have done this.

 Do You Have to Wait for Maitreya Buddha?